 - Rust and Corrosion Inhibitor

 Boosting your cetane is mission-critical.
-Like Kyle mentioned, the best you’re going to see out of the pump is a 40.
-By using their fuel additive, you’re going to bump that number up by 7-points.
-The higher the cetane levels are in your fuel, the more efficient that expensive fuel you’ve bought is going to burn.
+Like Kyle mentioned, the best you’re going to see out of the pump is a 40 Cetane rating.
+By using their diesel additive, you’re going to bump that number up by 7 points.
+The higher the cetane levels in your fuel, the more efficient that expensive fuel you’ve bought is going to burn.
 With the cost of fuel on the rise, you should really be taking cetane levels more seriously if you aren’t already.

-Lubricity.
-If you didn’t already know this, lubrication in our fuel is the most important.
-Without lubrication, these expensive fuel system components can be damaged and you’re looking at a much higher cost than to fill up your tank.
-“The fuel years ago, Low Sulfur Diesel, was a great lubricated fuel but it was bad for the environment.
+If you’re not concerned about lubricity, you should be.
+If you didn’t already know this, lubrication in our fuel is very important.
+Without lubrication, these expensive fuel system components can be damaged and you’re looking at a very high-cost repair.
+“Years ago, Low Sulfur diesel was a great lubricated fuel but it was bad for the environment.
 Now, we have ultra-low sulfur diesel.
-This is when they took 99-percent of our remaining 1-percent of sulfur out so the fuel you get today is extremely dry,” Kyle explained.
+To get this, they took 99 percent of our remaining 1 percent of sulfur out.
+That means the fuel you get today is extremely dry,” Kyle explains.

 Adding lubricity to your fuel is something that cannot be overlooked.
 The lubrication that your fuel system gets is strictly what you feed it.
 If it is coming out of the pump with no extras, that is all it gets.
 You’ve been warned.
 With lubricity out of the way, another issue that can come up is water in the system.
 Hot Shot’s Secret also infuses a water dispersant in their additives.

-On these trucks, they see extremely high pressures in the fuel system.
-When you throw water into the mix, it can be catastrophic.
-A water droplet inside those pressures could literally shoot the tip of an injector off the body which will result in a major failure.
-The bottom line, we want the water to get out of there.
+Diesel fuel systems see extremely high pressures, and when you throw water into the mix, it can be catastrophic.
+A single droplet can cause the tip of an injector to come apart, which will result in a major failure.
+The bottom line is, we want the water to get out of there.
 This brings us to our next ingredient.
 Rust and corrosion inhibitors.

-“We are conscious of the fact that we’re now separating the water from that fuel and we don’t want to have corrosion built up on the metal parts of the system and that is where our rust and corrosion inhibitors come in,” Kyle said.
-“We aren’t going to force products on anyone, but we at least hope they try and see the difference themselves.”
+“We are conscious of the fact that we’re now separating the water from that fuel and we don’t want to have corrosion build up on the metal parts of the system.
+That is where our rust and corrosion inhibitors come in,” Kyle says.
+“We aren’t going to force products on anyone, but we at least hope they try and see the difference for themselves.”

-This was a really cool interview and we really learned a lot about their ingredients.
-If you want to learn more, head over to the Hot Shot’s Secret website here.
+This was a really cool interview and we learned a lot about their diesel additives.
+If you want to learn more, head over to the Hot Shot’s Secret website.
 Stay tuned here on Diesel Army as we dive deeper into more lubrication industry theory and see what more we can find.
 To check out the Diesel Performance Podcast, listen in here!